Stock trading rules in cash accounts: Understanding good faith and freeride violations

 A GFV is issued when a position is opened using unsettled funds and then the position is subsequently closed before the funds used to make the opening trade have settled.
 For reference, the current settlement period on a stock trade is trade date plus two business days (T+2), and the settlement period on an options trade is the trade date plus one business day (T+1).

 If you are issued a GFV, it will remain on that account for a 12-month rolling period.
-If an account is issued its fourth GFV within a 12-month rolling period, then the account will be restricted to settled-cash status for 90 days from the due date of the fourth GFV.
+If an account is issued its third GFV within a 12-month rolling period, then the account will be restricted to settled-cash status for 90 days from the due date of the third GFV.
 This means you will be required to have settled cash in that account before placing an opening trade for 90 days.

 Here’s an example of how a GFV works: